Hebrews 9

 How much rather, the blood of Christ who through the eternal Spirit, offered Himself unblemished to God, cleanses our conscience from dead works in order that we might worship the living God.

 Paraphrase: Now if this is what the blood of bulls and goats can do, how much more powerful is the blood of Christ.
 Consider that Jesus was not dragged to the altar by another person as the sacrificial animals were.
-On the contrary, He went to the cross by His own resolve and determination (Luke 9:51) to do the will of His Father (John 10:17-18; Philippians 2:6-8) the Holy Spirit strengthening Him every step of the way.
+On the contrary, He went to the cross by His own resolve (Luke 9:51) and determination to do the will of His Father (John 10:17-18; Philippians 2:6-8) the Holy Spirit strengthening Him every step of the way.
 (Isaiah 61:1; Acts 10:38) Furthermore, consider that Jesus was without blemish just as all sacrificial animals must be.
 (Leviticus 1:3; Malachi 1:8; Hebrews 4:15) Now, my dear brothers and sisters, it is only this sacrifice which can purify your conscience from the guilt which constantly tortures it.
 The sins which are so fresh in your memory, which are calling out for God’s justice (Genesis 4:10), which prevent you from worshipping God as you desire, and which, one day, will drag you down to eternal death; yes, these sins are washed away by the power of the atoning death of the Son of God.
-Now you can enter God’s presence without terror and sing for joy to the God of our salvation and to the One who gives us eternal life!
+Now you can enter God’s presence without terror and sing for joy to the Rock of our salvation and to the One who gives us eternal life!

 Comments: